What is Search Engine Optimization?

 Like the statistics showed, a higher search ranking brings visibility to your website.
 Optimization (SEO) is more than a Yoast SEO score (though tools like Yoast can be helpful).
 It’s more than alt-tagging and meta descriptions.
 More than anything, search engine optimization is about supplying helpful content to people who are looking for it.

 Did You Know?
-Meta descriptions don’t help your SEO.
+Meta descriptions aren’t a big SEO factor.
 Instead, they can increase your site’s click through rate.
 This is still good and an important practice!
 However, if someone is telling you they’ll update your meta descriptions to boost your SEO, be wary.
 There are far more important site ranking factors.

 Three Steps of Search Engine Optimization